Trading Education for Technical Analysis and Risk-Aware Market Decisions

 Reader question Best starting route What to expect

 I need the base language of markets and trading.
-Trading Basics Core concepts, market cycles, timeframes, market mechanics, trading styles, and beginner orientation.
+Trading Basics Core market concepts, market cycles, timeframes, market mechanics, trading styles, and beginner orientation.

 I am reading price movement directly from structure.
 Price Action Market structure, support and resistance, liquidity, breakouts, retests, and setup behavior.